-Assets and Liabilites
+Assets and Liabilities

-For many people, their car is the 2nd most valuable thing they own (next to the house).
-A car is a necessity to most people and it can cost a lot of money.
+For many people, their car is the second most valuable thing they own (next to the house).
+A car is a necessity to most people and it costs a lot of money.
 However, it’s not an asset.
-It’s even worse than your house because the value depreciates every day and you also need to buy gas.
+It’s even worse than your house because a car depreciates every day and you also need to buy gas.
 A car is basically a money pit.
 How much money do you spend on your car every month?
 Can you imagine investing that money instead?
 Most of us need a car to go to work and run errands.
 It’s an unavoidable expense almost everybody.
 However, I don’t think anyone should buy a luxury car unless they are already wealthy.
 I’ll buy another convertible someday, but it can wait until I’m rich.

 Everything else you own

-Let’s look at it from another angle
+Let’s look at it another way

 - Liabilities– Depreciating assets like your TV, furniture, and other personal properties.
 These things are just sitting around leaking money.

-Where are you on this table?
+Where are you on this wealth scale?